huyurt/book-summary/entity-framework-core-in-action/readme.md

-#### MANY-TO-MANY RELATIONSHIP: AUTOCONFIGURED BY EF CORE
+#### Many-to-many relationship: Autoconfigured by EF Core

 Books can be tagged with different categories - such as Microsoft .NET, Linux, Web, and so on - to help the customer to find a book on the topic they are interested in.
 A category might be applied to multiple books, and a book might have one or more categories, so a many-to-many linking table is needed.
-But unlike in the previous BookAuthor linking table, the tags don’t have to be ordered, which makes the linking table simpler.
+But unlike in the previous `BookAuthor` linking table, the tags don’t have to be ordered, which makes the linking table simpler.

 A typical onscreen display from a many-to-many relationship would look like this: